temujin9/mezovy/random crap.md

 - Haunting - The unquiet ghost of an ancestor prowls the halls on certain nights.
 - The remains of a recent forest or brush fire.
 Due to the scorched landscape, no foraging is possible while in this hex.
 - Killer Reefs Just Off The Coast
-- The Golden Fountain of Silver Doom (Wall/Runes: painting of a golden fountain with silver waters, and runic Symbol of XXX)
 - What's in the hole?
 A shrunken head.
 - They express joy at your safe arrival and present to you as a token of their abiding affection and respect a fine Pelt, common (~1gp value)
 - A granary burns on a terraced hillside, a pair of ragged soldiers throw the bodies of mutilated civilians into the blaze.
 A troubadour sings a lament for the heroic dead.
 Fleeing Civilians, and Stuff on fire, featuring Doppelsöldner (front-liners).
-- A horde of spiders emerge from crevices in the ground, they seem to be making their way westward.
 - Caspan Ranadivek a miserly old mine owner drove off his miners so used necromancy to raise the miners from the site grave pit to work the pit.
 A pleading phantom begs passers by the mine road for aid freeing the damned men
 - Volcanic castle surrounded by lava moat where fire newts build an army
 - Side-Effects of Being Resurrected: Any seed you sow grows unnaturally quickly, then dies.